 It would not be an exaggeration to say that finding a good definition of your target audience before planning the conference is key to everything going smoothly down the road.
 After selecting your goal and figuring out how to tell if you succeeded, you need to ensure you start thinking from the perspective of your participants.
 Will your conference plan meet their needs and ensure they have an enjoyable and productive time?

-Consideration of your attendees’ needs will have an impact on everything from the number of breaks to the quality and quantity of the catering (if any), to the entertainment, and even to the choice of the venue.
+Consideration of your attendees’ needs will have an impact on everything from the number of breaks to the quality and quantity of the catering (if any) to the entertainment, and even the choice of the venue.
 You’ll hardly want to cram your firm’s top managers into the same space as your young tech talent – the needs of both groups are usually very different!

 Now that you’ve fixed your basics and are in the right frame of mind, it’s time to roll your sleeves up and get to the real work – actually assembling all of the separate parts you’ll need to make your conference a reality.
 Generally speaking, you don’t need to follow these steps in the order we suggest, but it can be a handy outline to adhere to.
 You might even want to go a few steps deeper, putting these ideas as headings in a larger document and adding sub-steps to make each segment of the planning process easier to manage.
 So, without further ado, let’s get to it.